-Danger due to optical radiation!
 Looking into an LED at short range for an extended period may cause optical glare.
 This may temporarily reduce vision.
 This may cause serious or fatal accidents.
-Never look directly into an LED.

 The illumination power of the LEDs of the operator lighting can be reduced during adjustment work on the motor carriage.